jimeUWOshkosh/Asterisk/README.txt

 Either today’s telephone companies are bad or OBi110 has an issue of not always getting the Calling Number from the telephone company.
 Why
-    1. OBITRUNK1 is a default phone number in the Asterisk’s whitelist table ** must be alot of folks using the OBi setup **
+    1. OBITRUNK1 use to be  a default phone number in the Asterisk’s whitelist table ** must be alot of folks using the OBi setup **
     2. “End robocaller, solicitation, and hangup calls with Asterisk & Raspberry Pi” by Bill Bishop posted 4apr2013 : Uses only entering a digit to get the phone to ring